DataForNerds/website-hugo/content/_index.md

 ## So, how do I get started?

-To kick things off, we have a few pretty commonly used
+To kick things off, we have a few pretty commonly used data sources that you'll find in the left column of this page.
+You can also see the "Using the Data" section to learn how you can bring this data into your environment.